alshedivat/al-folio/_pages/log.md

 layout: page
 permalink: /log/
 title: log
-description: An attempt at a progress log and a glimpse into grad school life.
+description: an attempt at a progress log and a glimpse into grad school life.
-nav_num: 5
-nav: true
+nav: false
 ---

 <details>